Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/13-LAB-SC_100_Lab4_Ex2_Global_Secure_Access.md

 ### Task 1: Activate Global Secure Access

-The first step is to activate Global Secure Access in your tenant.
+In this task, you will activate **Global Secure Access** in your tenant as the first step to enhance security and access management.

 1. Open a new tab in **Microsoft Edge**, select the address bar, navigate to **`https://entra.microsoft.com`** and log into the Entra ID Portal with the below credentials if prompted.